Noh Reimagined is working with schools in London to introduce children to Noh music through rhythm, chant and storytelling.

 - We Noh is an app to teach you about the stories and convention of Noh theatre.

-- Ohayashi Sensei by Team Okina is a free IOS and Android app that anyone can download to learn about (and play) Noh music.
+- Ohayashi Sensei by Team Okina is a free iPhone and i Pad app that anyone can download to learn about (and play) Noh music.

 The Noh Reimagined education project is generously supported by The Japan Society.